bahramib/llvm-project/README.md

 The [`readability-suspicious-call-argument`](http://releases.llvm.org/13.0.1/tools/clang/tools/extra/docs/clang-tidy/checks/readability-suspicious-call-argument.html) check currently only checks every parameter and argument name against one another, for each call site.
 However, the *name-based* detection of *argument selection defects* have existing literature[^2][^3] that seem to indicate that in some cases, the ability to witness the pattern how people call the function may indicate that it was in fact the **parameter** that had a naming convention violation, and all the call sites are as intended.

+[^1]: [Unity build](http://enwp.org/Unity_build) is a technique where the entire project is formatted into a **single** translation unit (or a very small number of translation units), which is then compiled.
+This usually allows for more optimisations to take place.
 [^2]: Andrew Rice, et al.: *Detecting argument selection defects*, OOPSLA 2017, pp. 1-22, [doi://10.1145/3133928](http://doi.org/10.1145/3133928)
 [^3]: Michael Pradel, Thomas R. Gross: *Detecting anomalies in the order of equally-typed method arguments*, ISSTA 2011, pp. 232-242, [doi://10.1145/2001420.2001448](http://doi.org/10.1145/2001420.2001448)